sohaib1083/sohaib1083/README.md

 Hi, I’m sohaib!

-I’m from Pakistan, in my final year at FAST NUCES, Karachi, majoring in Computer Science.
-Technically, I'm practicing Open Source Software Development, DevOps, Cloud, Computer Networking, Software Engineering, Full Stack Web Dev Engineering, Production Production & SRE, Database Administration, Technical Writing, Linux, and have touched briefly on Data Science, Frontend Design here and there.
+I’m from Pakistan, in my sixth semester at FAST NUCES, Karachi, majoring in Computer Science.
+Technically, I'm practicing Software Development, DevOps, Cloud, Computer Networking, Software Engineering, Full Stack Web Dev Engineering, Production Production & SRE, Database Administration, Technical Writing, Linux, and have touched briefly on Data Science, Frontend Design here and there.

 Why so many domains?
 I wanted to understand each of all to a degree informing my decisions over what it takes to build a product from scratch.